A Ninja's Dance

 "I don't know Bob, I think he might be heading for the record!
 No way Steve!
 No-ones beaten that record in nearly twenty years!"
 Mikey took a corner fast enough that his hand skimmed the ground when he leant into it.
-"I think he might have it too Bob, all he has to do it make this final turn at the end of the line and he's set to be crowned the newest Skateboarding King of the Universe!"
+"I think he might have it too Bob, all he has to do it make this final turn at the end of the line and he's set to be crowned the newest Skateboarding Campion of the Multiverse!"

-The last corner sped to meet him and Mikey grinned, leaning perfectly into it and taking it as wide so he could before skidding to a almost-but-not-quite stop with the skill and precision of a true professional.
+The last corner sped to meet him and Mikey grinned, leaning perfectly into it and taking it as wide so he could before skidding to an almost-but-not-quite stop with the skill and precision of a true professional.

 But he needed to do something or the woman could die.
-He needed help…

-And when Mikey needed help, he went to Donnie.
+He needed help, and when Mikey needed help, he went to Donnie.

-Because Donnie was a damn genius and he would know what to do in this sort of situation.
+Because Donnie was a damn level headed genius and he would know what to do in this sort of situation.